JONSASSE/432-2018/projects/project1/README.md

 1. Your [proposal](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/README.md#the-proposal) and data.
     - You will identify a study of interest and write a brief proposal, which will include a .csv copy of your data, and an R Markdown file (with HTML result) addressing a set of nine pieces of information [described below](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/README.md#the-proposal).
     - These proposals will be shared with your colleagues, so anonymity is impossible.
-    - The proposal is due XXXXXXXXXXXXXXXXXXXX.
+    - The proposal is due Monday 2018-02-19 at noon.
+Submission will be through [canvas](https://canvas.case.edu/)
 2. Your review of the portfolios (in progress) of 3-4 of your colleagues.
     - Using R Markdown, you will build a detailed portfolio of your work for Project 1 which can be used to replicate all of your main analyses, and which also includes a discussion of your reactions to the results.
 You will generate both the hardworking source code (the R Markdown) and the front-facing report (as HTML, likely) that comes from knitting your Markdown document.
 This will be posted online so that it can be viewed by evaluators.
     - You will be meeting (in person and electronically) with your colleagues to give them feedback on their work in February and March.
 3. Your final portfolio of analyses is due at noon on Monday 2018-03-19.
-    - At this time, you will submit your final data, Markdown file, and your HTML output.
+    - At this time, you will submit your final data, Markdown file, and your HTML output, through [canvas](https://canvas.case.edu/)

 ## Introduction